 Outdoor Living Summer Blog Hop 2018

-Many of you may remember last year we launched our first, big group, blog hop with the 2017 Great Outdoor Living post.
+Many of you may remember last year we launched our first, big group, summer blog hop with the 2017 Great Outdoor Living post.
 We joined several talented bloggers around the world to launch our outdoor living spaces.
 This year we have teamed back up to bring you a second serving of all of our great outdoor goodness.

 Since June 6th starts National Gardening Week, I decided to really focus on my planting selections for this year.
 Since I am located in the south, I was able to start a lot earlier than some blogger friends.
 This gave me a little bit of a head start on the growing season, but not to worry the Georgia heat will eventually take its toll on my plants this summer and my friends to the north will be sitting really pretty not paying a ridiculous water bill like me, lol.